"YOU LOST ME AT ORIGINAL"

 A MESSAGE TO OUR PLAYERS

-It’s the lubricated speech that fills early cocktail hours at these conventions; eddies of conversation with all the buzzing words of the moment, all implying the same: I’m the smartest one the room.
+It's the lubricated speech that fills early cocktail hours at these conventions, eddies of conversation with all the buzzing words of the moment, all implying the same: I'm the smartest one in the room.

 I ordered a whiskey at the bar.
-It’s important the first whiskey comes sharp and clean; a simple homage I pay to the bruised and voluptuous past of San Francisco.
+The first whiskey must come clean; it's a simple homage I pay to the bruised and voluptuous past of San Francisco.

 The bartender is Patrick.
-Patrick with a good face, a good smile.
+Patrick with a good face and a good smile.
 Genuine Patrick.

 "You part of this game convention?"

-“Everybody’s talking about this stuff.
-Everybody’s got a smartphone.”
+"Everybody's talking about this stuff.
+Everybody's got playing with a smartphone."

-A small group is standing by me drinking Anchor Steams wrapped in damp napkin-squares.
+A small group is standing by me drinking Anchor Steams wrapped in damp napkin squares.
 Their talk is lit with hope.
-They’re closing hard, signaling all confidence when the man in the suit and white button-down holds up a hand to stop them.
+They're signaling all confidence when the man in the suit and white button-down holds up a hand to stop them.

 "You guys killed it in there," he says, "the passion is there—it's awesome.
 This is something I would actually play, and that says a lot.
 But we can't get behind it.
 You're not gonna like this, but you lost us at original."

-The room was swimming with other people’s ideas; the drinks bought with other people’s money.
+The room was swimming with other people's ideas; the drinks were bought with other people's money.
 Fail fast was fast becoming fail often—the indiepocalypse was upon us.
 The Spirit of Invention that found a new frontier on the ubiquitous smart device had been usurped by the artists of imitation and compulsion.
-Their job was simple: shamelessly ape the latest success and beat it like Raskolnikov's horse for all its worth, then whip it some more.
-The new boss was Risk Aversion, resplendent in a crown of tin foil and attended by brow-pinching quants.
+Their job was simple: shamelessly ape the latest success, beat it like Raskolnikov's horse for all its worth, and whip it some more.
+The new boss was Risk Aversion, resplendent in a tin foil crown and attended by brow-pinching quants.
 Who needs discerning when you have these careful masters of cold calculus?

-I told Patrick to give the crestfallen another round of Anchor Steams and left the pageantry behind me.
+I told Patrick to give the crestfallen another round and left the pageantry behind me.

 Raincrow is inspired by the magic of the real world, the magic of everyday life.
-We believe Yeats had it right, that "the world is full of magic things, patiently waiting for our senses to grow sharper."
-We are a company of watchers, storytellers, artists, and gamers who delight in the beautiful mysteries of our world.
+We believe Yeats had it right that "the world is full of magic things, patiently waiting for our senses to grow sharper."
+We are watchers, storytellers, artists, and gamers who delight in the beautiful mysteries of our world.

-And, to the dear players, we promise: the fate of our games will be up to you, never the man in the suit.
+And, to our dear players, we promise: the fate of our games will be up to you, never the man in the suit.